connoryo/PoseGenerator/README.md

 # PoseGenerator
 Overlays positions from a pre-generated pose JSON file to a video.

-# Setup (Tested on macOS Monterey 12.3 and Ubuntu 20.04.4 LTS)
+# Setup

 Requires Click, OpenCV, numpy, and MediaPipe.

+Tested on Windows 11, macOS Monterey 12.3, and Ubuntu 20.04.4 LTS

 ```
 $ pwd